harshal-rembhotkar/Book-Sphere/README.md

-# Bookstore-Management-api
+# Book Sphere

-The Bookstore Management API is a simple RESTful service built with Go.
+The Book Sphere is a simple RESTful service built with Go.
 It provides CRUD operations for managing a collection of books, including creating, reading, updating, and deleting book records.

 ## Features